sofia-aguirre/express-dynamic-routes/README.md

 - Create more flexible, dynamic routes with parameterized route urls.
 - Process data sent to a server through query strings.
 - Process data sent from named form fields with `POST` requests.
+- Identify Express routing patterns that can be used for PUT, PATCH, and DELETE requests.

 ### Where should we be now?